 So when your psyche sees you seriously making strides towards Doing The Thing, it will find ways to demotivate you entirely from Doing The Thing.
 This is the baffling Cliffedge of Disappearing Motivation.

-So how do you go about overcoming procrastination?
+So how do you overcome procrastination?

 To get on with Doing The Things, you have to SHOW your psyche – not convince it, but show it – that Doing The Thing won’t kill or hurt you.
 That’s the key to overcoming procrastination caused by deeper, underlying inner Stuff.